bdmendes/smockito/docs/_docs/guide.md

   .on(it.compute(_: String))(_ => "mocked")
 ```

 This is, in a way, a form of *partial mocking*, although more explicit.
-Make sure to use it sparingly, as it may lead to brittle tests.
+Make sure to use it sparingly.

 ## Verifying Invocation Orders